As we receive questions regarding the Australian Event Awards and Symposium, we will regularly post the answers on this page.

 Outside of the eligibility requirements for each category, there are no prerequisites for entry.
 The Australian Event Awards acknowledges Australian events, event organisers and suppliers on a level playing field, across the entire national events industry.
 This means that the entry must be for Australian work:

-In 2018, the Symposium will take place in the two days leading up to the Australian Event Awards ceremony.
-See the key dates for this year here.
+The Symposium takes place in the two days leading up to the Australian Event Awards ceremony.
+In 2021, the fate of the Awards Symposium is still being decided.
+Register for updates on the awards & Symposium 2021.

 The Australian Event Awards does not seek to reward the biggest event or the biggest budget.
 The Awards recognise industry best practice and innovation on whatever level it may occur.
 It doesn’t matter if you are a voluntary committee with a tiny budget in a regional area, if you can demonstrate innovation and excellence then you will have a very good chance of taking home an Australian Event Award.
 There is a “degree of difficulty” in the judging criteria across all categories which shows how differences in size, scope and budget of events are taken into account.
 Smaller events and suppliers have won in previous years against ‘bigger’ competition.
-In 2018, new categories have been introduced to specifically highlight the achievements of smaller events: Best Small Event and Small Event Management Company of the Year.
+Best Small Event and Small Event Management Organisation of the Year categories are aimed to specifically highlight the achievements of smaller events.
 Entrants may also enter their events in other categories.

-Download the categories and criteria here.
-As practise, consider entering your industry association or relevant sector awards program.
+View the categories and criteria here.
+As practice, consider entering your industry association or relevant sector awards program.
 Some examples include the EEAA Awards, the MEA Awards or the PRIA awards.

 Entries for the Australian Event Awards are designed to be as accessible as possible to all members of the industry.
 The entry process is web based and completed on a simple form which addresses the criteria and restricts answers to the word limits supplied.
 Completing your entry form should not be a long or difficult process.